shlinkio/shlink/README.md

     The easiest way to install shlink is by using one of the pre-bundled distributable packages.

     Go to the [latest version](https://github.com/shlinkio/shlink/releases/latest) and download the `shlink*_dist.zip` file that suits your needs.
-You will find one for every supported PHP version and with/without swoole integration.
+You will find one for every supported PHP version and with/without swoole/openswoole integration.

     Finally, decompress the file in the location of your choice.